 Location updates are sent from your device to Home Assistant in a number of situations:

 - When you enter or exit a zone defined in Home Assistant.
+For Android ensure the zone based tracking toggle is enabled in App Configuration.

 - When an iBeacon is detected or lost (see below).